RaeinLayeghPour/Automated-Project---Test-Bench-for-Signal-Validation-Simulated-3-Phase-System-/README.md

 ## 📚 Background

-Hardware-in-the-Loop (HIL) simulation is a technique that integrates real hardware into simulated environments, perfect for testing control or protection systems in a realistic setting.
+Hardware-in-the-Loop (HIL) simulation is a technique that integrates real hardware into simulated environments, making it ideal for testing control or protection systems in a realistic setting.

 This framework is designed as a stepping stone toward HIL workflows, enabling offline validation before hardware integration.